Qeedji/gekkota-os/SDK-G4/API/screenshot/README.md

 Detailed Description
 --------------------

-The nsIScreenshot interface can only be used on SMH300.
+The nsIScreenshot interface can only be used on SMH300 and DMB400.

 void nsIScreenshot::captureObject (in nsIDOMWindow aWindow, in AUTF8String aOuputPath, in AUTF8String aMimetype, in unsigned long aRotationAngle)
 -------------------------------------------------------------------------------------------------------------------------------------------------

-Captures a picture from top left corner in 800x600 pixels from the Window object.
+Captures a picture from top left corner from the Window object.
+Picture size is 800x600 pixels on SMH300.
+Downscaling from display mode is performed on DMB400.

 <table>
 <caption>Parameters</caption>